AtriChatterjee1/Heart--Disease/README.md

 # Heart--Disease Prediction
+This is part of a MLOps project developed using Python, and deployed using Docker, Kubernetes and Jenkins
 ### Problem Definition in a statement:
 *Given clinical parameters about a patient, can we predict whether or not they have heart disease?*